 To build on the framework established through the survey and stakeholder interviews and to guide the remainder of the subarea planning process, a project advisory committee (PAC) was convened.
-The PAC met twice during the initial planning phase of the project and a third time in 2022.
+The PAC met twice during the project.
 During the first PAC meeting, the group provided input on a vision and guiding principles for the Carty Road subarea.
 The vision and guiding principles were then refined during the second PAC meeting and with input from the community at an open house.
-No changes to the vision statement or guiding principles were suggested at the third PAC meeting in 2022.
 The final vision and guiding principles are as follows.